 - Steel Cans, empty aerosols cans.

-- Plastic trays from biscuit packets (not meat trays that contain foam; foam packaging from computers and white goods boxes even if there is a number in a triangle on it.)
+- Plastic trays from biscuit packets (not meat trays that contain foam; foam packaging from computers and white goods boxes even if there is a number in a triangle on it.).
 Remove the soft plastic film from the top of the tray.
-Place this in your general waste bin.
+Place this in your general waste bin or it could be recycled through your local supermarket.

 Items that should not go in the recycling bin

-- Soft Plastics such as a plastic bags and plastic wrap.
+- Soft plastics such as a plastic bags, bin liners, soft plastics, plastic wrap and bubble wrap

 - Empty containers from your shed or garage that have held chemicals or petrol.